iReact2Code/erp-system/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Developer testing notes

+This project includes a lightweight `useApi` hook used across features.
+A few testing tips:

+- Prefer to assert hook-driven UI changes using RTL's `waitFor` or `act()` rather than relying on internal timing within hooks.
+Tests that await the public `refresh()` method should wrap assertions in `waitFor` so they observe committed state.
+- `useApi` previously used extra macrotask waits to stabilize Jest runs; that behavior has been removed in favor of clearer test assertions.
+If you encounter flakiness in CI, prefer adding explicit `waitFor()` in the test rather than reintroducing hidden waits in the hook.
+- Use `clearApiCache()` from `src/hooks/use-api.ts` in test setup/teardown if you need to reset internal caches between tests.

+If you'd like, I can add a short `CONTRIBUTING.md` with testing conventions for this repository.